-Just choosing multivendor doesn’t ensure success in ecommerce arena.
-It is important that there should be a smooth communication between admin, vendors and customers for proper management.
+Just choosing a multivendor marketplace doesn’t ensure success in ecommerce arena.
+It is important that there should be a smooth communication between admin, vendors, and customers for proper management.
 Also, there are certain must-have features of a multi-vendor marketplace that allows a business owner to run the store successfully.
 Without further ado, let’s check that features out:

 Product catalog management provides admin a better foundation to grow his business.
 Admin can easily coordinate with procurement, request, asset, service catalog, vendor information, and contract.